Grammar

-In linguistics, the grammar of a natural language is its set of structural constraints on speakers' or writers' composition of clauses, phrases, and words.
-The term can also refer to the study of such constraints, a field that includes domains such as phonology, morphology, and syntax, often complemented by phonetics, semantics, and pragmatics.
-There are currently two different approaches to the study of grammar: traditional grammar and theoretical grammar.
+In linguistics, grammar is the set of rules for how a natural language is structured, as demonstrated by its speakers or writers.
+Grammar rules may concern the use of clauses, phrases, and words.
+The term may also refer to the study of such rules, a subject that includes phonology, morphology, and syntax, together with phonetics, semantics, and pragmatics.
+There are, broadly speaking, two different ways to study grammar: traditional grammar and theoretical grammar.